Eicosanoid: Biosynthesis

 Eicosanoids typically are not stored within cells but rather synthesized as required.
 They derive from the fatty acids that make up the cell membrane and nuclear membrane.
 These fatty acids must be released from their membrane sites and then metabolized initially to products which most often are further metabolized through various pathways to make the large array of products we recognize as bioactive eicosanoids.

 Fatty acid mobilization

 Eicosanoid biosynthesis begins when a cell is activated by mechanical trauma, ischemia, other physical perturbations, attack by pathogens, or stimuli made by nearby cells, tissues, or pathogens such as chemotactic factors, cytokines, growth factors, and even certain eicosanoids.
-The activated cells then mobilize enzymes, termed phospholipase A2's (PLA2s), capable of releasing ω-6 and ω-3 fatty acids from membrane storage.
-These fatty acids are bound in ester linkage to the SN2 position of membrane phospholipids; PLA2s act as esterases to release the fatty acid.
-There are several classes of PLA2s with type IV cytosolic PLA2s (cPLA2s) appearing to be responsible for releasing the fatty acids under many conditions of cell activation.
-The cPLA2s act specifically on phospholipids that contain AA, EPA or GPLA at their SN2 position. cPLA2 may also release the lysophospholipid that becomes platelet-activating factor.
+The activated cells then mobilize enzymes, termed phospholipases A2 (PLA2), capable of releasing ω−6 and ω−3 fatty acids from membrane storage.
+These fatty acids are bound in ester linkage to the SN2 position of membrane phospholipids; PLA2 act as esterases to release the fatty acid.
+There are several classes of PLA2 with type IV cytosolic PLA2 (cPLA2) appearing to be responsible for releasing the fatty acids under many conditions of cell activation.
+The cPLA2 act specifically on phospholipids that contain AA, EPA or GPLA at their SN2 position. cPLA2 may also release the lysophospholipid that becomes platelet-activating factor.